 In this article, we will learn about Computer history.
-Where we have discussed from start to end, we will include following topics:
+Where will discuss from the start to end, we will include the following topics:

 2. The middle ages of Computer History (1890 A.D – 1944 A.D.)

-In 1944: an electro-mechanical computer “ Mark-l” was built by IBM (International Business machines) Corporation.
-The IBM launched its new version as “Mark-II” After wards fully electronic computes were developed.
+Finally, In 1944: an electro-mechanical computer “ Mark-l” was built by IBM (International Business Machines) Corporation.
+The IBM launched its new version as “Mark-II” Afterward fully electronic computers were developed.

 |INVENTOR COUNTRY OF